grafana/tutorial-environment/README.md

 ### Explore logs

 - In the side bar, click **Explore**.

+- In the dropdown at the top, select the "Loki" data source.

 - In the **Query** box, type the following, and press Enter to display all logs within the log file of the sample application: